Contributed Poster FAQ

 - organization and clarity of presentation

-- relevance to the field and annual meeting theme
+- relevance to the health sciences librarianship and meeting theme

 - potential for improving service or practice

-All withdrawals or cancellations must be in writing and emailed to Julie Ledogar, conference manager.
+If you withdraw before May 1, 2012, you may indicate this status change using the drop down box in the abstract submission site.
+After that date, all withdrawals or cancellations must be in writing and emailed to Tina Vickery, meeting manager.
 Be sure to include the full title of your abstract, abstract control number, and author name.

-By Wednesday, February 28, 2007, update your abstract information in the OASIS system.
-This update must include: unblinding all sections of the abstract, adding “results” and “conclusions” if they were not included in the original submission.
+By the new deadline January 8, 2013 (11:59 Central Time), update your abstract information in the abstract submission system.
+This update must include: unblinding all sections of the abstract, adding results and conclusions if they were not included in the original submission.
+All parts of the abstract (objectives, methods, results, and conclusion sections combined) may not exceed 400 words.
+Results and conclusions are part of what is considered for Research Section Awards.

-Fred Stos developed an excellent resource for clients at the Arts and Sciences Library at SUNY–Buffalo.
-This comprehensive resource includes practical tips on creating, developing, and presenting a poster whether it’s electronic or not.
+Fred Stos developed an excellent resource for clients at the Arts and Sciences Library at State University of New York–Buffalo.
+This comprehensive resource includes practical tips on creating, developing, and presenting a poster whether it is electronic or not.

 - Your poster should be about 20% text, 40% graphics, and 40% white space.